 California Uninsured Motorist Claims Lawyer

-There is 4 million uninsured drivers speeding along California's streets and freeways on any given day.
-Although the law in California clearly states that a driver must carry proof of financial responsibility, there is a big chance that the at-fault party either let the policy lapse, or was not insured to begin with.
+4 million uninsured drivers are speeding along California's streets and freeways on any given day.
+Although the law in California clearly states that a driver must carry proof of financial responsibility, there is a big chance that the at-fault party either let the policy lapse or was not insured, to begin with.

 If you were in an accident with an uninsured driver, not all is lost!
 Review your policy carefully to determine if you have Uninsured Motorist Coverage (UM Policy).